oyindafavour85-droid/oyindafavour85-droid/README.md

 How I work

 I lead with diagnosis over guesswork.
 When something breaks, I trace it — the email assistant project is a good example of that in practice.

-My JavaScript comes from working inside n8n Code nodes, not formal training.
-I'm upfront about that — I'd rather be accurate about what I know than pad a resume.

 Currently
 Facilitating a 14-week AI/automation curriculum at NECA ICT Academy (Techlytics) Open to automation engineering roles and freelance/contract builds